Contact Modern Lactation

-If you have questions about my services, please send a note and I’ll get back to you as quickly as possible.
-I can’t answer clinical breastfeeding questions in this format for liability reasons, but look forward to finding out how I can help you.
+If you have questions about our services, please send a note and we’ll get back to you as quickly as possible.
+We can’t answer clinical breastfeeding questions in this format for liability reasons, but we look forward to finding out how I can help you.

 Tara Harper’s Story

 So my experience with breastfeeding has spanned the course of four children.
 My oldest is currently ten years old and I nursed her until she self-weaned at 13 months.
 My oldest son is now eight, and he self weaned at 11 months.
 My four year old son would still be on the boob if I hadn’t weaned him at 22 months. 🙂 And I am currently breastfeeding the sweetest little rolly-polly son, Solomon, who was born this April 3rd.

 Janet Colson has been my go-to for all things nursing since my second was a newbie.
 I’ve appreciated her professionalism as well as huge heart for babies and nursing Mommas.
 She has educated, supported, and encouraged me (and my little ones).
 I feel so fortunate to have had access to an individual with her level of expertise, IBCLC, as well as a woman with such a passion for her profession.
 My two older boys were nursing pros, but it was still hugely encouraging to have her offer her tips and tricks for streamlining the nursing relationship.
 I’m also a working mom, so it was very beneficial to be able to have her hands on help fitting my pump so that I was able to keep up with the nutritional demands of my growing boys.